ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- While concentrating on some psycasts, your baseline [[Neural Heat]] may not drop below a specified amount.
 This amount is indicated in parenthesis next to the initial [[Neural Heat]] cost.
 	- If you are hit while concentrating on a psycast you must make a Wisdom saving throw to continue concentrating.
 The DC is equal to 10 or half the damage of the attack, whichever is higher.
 On a failure, you lose concentration and the psycast moves to the end phase.
 On a success, nothing happens.
 	- Some psycasts allow for concentrating on multiple instances of the psycast, each instance of this psycast being concentrated on adds to the baseline [[Neural Heat]] level by the specified amount.
+### Continuous Psycasts
+- Some psycasts may be continuous.
+These psycasts require their [[#Psycast Components|Component]] costs be satisfied during the cast phase and active phase.
+If the [[#Psycast Components|Component]] cost cannot be satisfied at all times during both either phase, the psycast moves to the end phase.
+	- The caster may decide at any time to stop fulfilling the component costs.
+This ends the psycast.
+	- Component costs that consume an object only need to be satisfied once; during the casting phase.
+- Each component has its specific interactions listed in the components section.
 ## Psycast Effects
 - There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
 All effects will not occur if the psycast has ended
 ### Immediate Effects